Medicaid Fraud Control Unit

 How can I report Medicaid Fraud?

-You can anonymously report Medicaid Fraud by calling the Department of Justice Healthcare Provider Fraud Hotline at (302) 577-5000.
+You can anonymously report Medicaid Fraud by calling the Department of Justice Healthcare Provider Fraud Hotline at (302) 577-5000 or by using our online form.